- This event has passed.

 This program is valid for 13.0 PDCs for the SHRM-CPsm or SHRM- SCPsm.
 For more information about certification or recertification, please visit www.shrmcertification.org.

 The Tampa Convention Center, one of the top convention centers in the Southeastern US, is located in the heart of downtown Tampa.
 It is also on the waterfront and close to hotels, restaurants, and popular attractions.
 The new Riverwalk connects to the Convention Center.
-The month of March is one of the best times to visit Tampa.
+The winter months are one of the best times to visit Tampa.
 Our goal is to make your stay supremely comfortable while giving you a first-rate education.

 The Tampa Convention Center is a 15-minute drive from the Tampa Airport.
 For information on the area, see the website: www.tampagov.net/tcc